k2view-academy/K2View-Academy/articles/19_Broadway/21_iterations.md

 To start the iterable logic, select the line at the beginning of the loop and change the [Link Type](20_broadway_flow_linking_actors.md#link-object-properties) to Iterable.
 The line is now double-dotted, the background of the loop's scope is highlighted grey and a thick divider line is displayed at the starting point.

-In the following image, Stage 2 runs for each data entry returned by the the first Actor.
+In the following image, Stage 2 runs on each data entry returned by the the first Actor.

 <div align="center"><img src="images/iterate_simple.png" height="130px"/></div>